VitalLabs/TAC/README.md

 - ssh-agent running and loaded with the deploy user private key and swb-keypair.pem

 We can shortcut this by:
-- running bin/ansible-env
+- running 'source bin/ansible-env'

-This configures the current shell with AWS credentials and keys loaded into SSH agent
+This configures the current shell with AWS credentials and appropriate keys loaded into SSH agent

 ## Unified Deployment